Last modified: Aug 14, 2024

 Radar sensor range

-• Radar sensors better detect moving vehicles, pedestrians, and objects than cameras or lidars.
+• Effective Detection: Radar sensors can detect moving vehicles, pedestrians, and objects better than cameras or LiDAR.
 They can see far-away objects and move quickly, which is helpful in many ADAS.

-• Radar sensors also work well in all weather conditions, including rain, snow, and fog.
-They are not affected by the brightness or darkness of the environment, unlike cameras or lidars.
+• All-Weather Performance: Radar sensors work well in all weather conditions, including rain, snow, and fog.
+They are not affected by the brightness or darkness of the environment, unlike cameras or LiDAR.

-• Radar sensors have lower resolution and accuracy than cameras or lidars.
-They cannot distinguish objects’ shape, color, or texture, which limits their ability to recognize traffic signs, lane markings, or other visual cues.
+• Lower Resolution: Radar sensors have lower resolution and accuracy than cameras or LiDAR.
+They cannot distinguish objects’ shape, color, or texture, limiting their ability to recognize traffic signs, lane markings, or other visual cues.

-• Radar sensors may also suffer from interference or false alarms caused by other radar sources, such as vehicles, police radars, or radio towers.
+• Interference: Radar sensors may suffer from interference or false alarms caused by other radar sources, such as vehicles, police radars, or radio towers.

-• Radar sensors have a limited field of view and cannot cover the vehicle’s surroundings.
-They must be combined with other sensors, such as cameras or lidars, to provide a comprehensive and reliable perception of the environment.
+• Limited Field of View: Radar sensors have a limited field of view and cannot cover the vehicle’s surroundings.
+They must be combined with other sensors, such as cameras or LiDAR, to provide a comprehensive and reliable perception of the environment.

 Manufacturers